 In June 2016, the FASB issued ASU No. 2016-13, "Financial Instruments - Credit Losses (Topic 326): Measurement of Credit Losses on Financial Instruments" ("ASU 2016-13").
 ASU 2016-13 requires financial assets measured at amortized cost to be presented at the net amount expected to be collected.
 The measurement of expected credit losses is based on relevant information about past events, including historical experience, current conditions, and reasonable and supportable forecasts that affect the collectability of the reported amounts.
 An entity must use judgment in determining the relevant information and estimation methods that are appropriate in its circumstances.
 ASU 2016-13 is effective for annual reporting periods beginning after December 15, 2019, including interim periods within those fiscal years, and a modified retrospective approach is required, with a cumulative-effect adjustment to retained earnings as of the beginning of the first reporting period in which the guidance is effective.
 In November of 2019, the FASB issued ASU 2019-10, which delayed the implementation of ASU 2016-13 to fiscal years beginning after December 15, 2022 for smaller reporting companies.
-The Company is currently evaluating adopted these requirements prospectively, effective on the impact first day of ASU 2016-13 on its future consolidated financial statements. the year 2023.
+The Company adopted these requirements prospectively, effective on the first day of the year 2023.